Does Ambarella (AMBA) Pay a Dividend? (2026)

 No. Ambarella does not pay a dividend.
 As a growth-focused chip designer that still runs at a GAAP loss, it reinvests its cash flow into research and development rather than returning capital to shareholders, so the return case rests entirely on share-price appreciation.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with AMBA's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with AMBA's investor relations page or your broker before acting on them.